 MUS 183 - Percussion Ensemble I

 Description: This is the first course in the MUS 183-MUS 184 sequence.
-Rehearsal and performance of works for percussion
+Rehearsal and performance of works for percussion ensemble.
+(3 hours) SUNY GEN ED-n/a; NCC GEN ED-FAPA, HUM

 MUS 184 - Percussion Ensemble II